Colm1711/snake_game/README.md

 - Scoreboard modal so users can keep track of score in real time.

-- Game button controls for non-keyboard users of sites
+- Game button controls hide for larger screens

+- More details and links to information on the retro game

 ### Game Features